 The playful tone of the emblem emphasized the orientation toward the children’s audience.
 Letters of different heights and inclinations show a fun pastime and episodes dedicated to various issues.

-In this logo, Caillou looks attentively at the viewer, watching him, showing his interest in getting acquainted and making children feel comfortable with the character.
+In this logo, Caillou looks intently at the viewer, showing his interest in getting acquainted and helping children feel comfortable with the character.
 The letter O, which the hero holds on to, resembles a ball and serves as a prototype for children’s toys, inviting play.

 Font and Colors